jagadeeshsatya063/Movie-Mania/README.md

-Here’s the updated README file for your **Movie Mania** project:

----

 # Movie Mania

 This is a web-based movie search site built using JavaScript, HTML, and CSS.
 It allows users to search for movies and displays relevant results, including movie posters and titles, in a clean and interactive interface.